cozy/cozy-client/docs/getting-started.md

 - [InterApp][cozy-interapp]: Interact with other apps (example : file picking within your app)
 - [Flag][cozy-flags]: Use feature flags

-The following guide is an overview of a cozy-client integration to help you getting started.
+The following guide is an overview of a cozy-client integration to help you to get started.

 ## Install